NordicSemiconductor/IOS-nRF-Toolbox/README.md

 ## Resources

-nRF5340 and nRF54 series Development kits can be ordered from [Nordic](http://www.nordicsemi.com/eng/Buy-Online).
+nRF5340, as well as the nRF52 and nRF54 series development kits, can be ordered from [Nordic](http://www.nordicsemi.com/eng/Buy-Online).